LavenderJackie/nephronPractice/README.md

 i think thats it for the time being?????

-and yes i know its bad practice to have the file structure thats happening here but im just trying to get stuff up and running.......... like i know its bad that i have project->src->project->src but.......eeh this is private who's gonna judge me for this shit anyways uwu
+and yes i know its bad practice to have the file structure thats happening here but im just trying to get stuff up and running.......... like i know its bad that i have project->src->project->src but.......eeh who's gonna judge me for practice stuff anyways uwu

 some cmd line stuff ive used here (a little different than the linux stuff ive used at work)
 - test-app